timjogorman/RicherEventDescription/guidelines.md

 Hopefully the reader will agree that the last example is dramatically less "eventive" than the other instances.
-Yet naturally, all states
-\emph{exist} on a timeline, so mere existence on a timeline is not suffifient for this.
-Yet the span on the timeline in example XXX is a speciifc type -- it is an *property* of the entity in question, and thereofre might be considered to not have any sort of temporal proeprties separate from the canary itself.
+Yet naturally, all states *exist* on a timeline, so mere existence on a timeline is not suffient for this.
+However, the first two examples above do more than potentially having starts and ends; the mention itself implies, to many readers, an event initiating the start of the attribute.

-In general, we will consider a state eventive if it is not inherent
-\emph{and }if it has a clear moment of occurrence or emergence. *I saw the door was open* is not simply a state that might not permanently be true, but a state which elicits the implication of other events.

-"`
-insert figure here
-"`

-Adjectives used as mere specifiers, to label or refer to particular people, should be viewed with skepticism in this regard.
-"I saw the door was open" evokes an act of opening; "He walked through the open door" does not. \emph{This will be one of the difficult boundary-lines in our annotation task, and one should check with other annotators whenever possible to build concensus.
+Adjectives used as mere specifiers, to label or refer to particular people, should therefore be viewed with skepticism in this regard.
+"I came home and saw the door was open" evokes an act of someon opening it; "He walked through the open door" does not.
+(We anticipate this to be a difficult distinction, however, and invite you to post edge cases in the forum.)

 ##### What is an ENTITY